-The ice phase is the predominant cloud phase at mid and higher latitudes (Field and Heymsfield, 2015).
-Ice clouds are known to reflect the shortwave, incoming solar radiation, but they can also trap the longwave, terrestrial radiation interfering with the Earth's energy budget (Liou, 1986).
-Their influence on the radiation budget of the climate system strongly depends on their top height as well as on ice crystals habits and effective ice crystal size (Zhang et al., 2002).
-Ice growth processes such as deposition, riming and aggregation, play a leading role in the formation of precipitation and are a central topic in many ice cloud studies.
-A misrepresentation of these processes in numerical weather models can lead to high uncertainties and therefore, they need to be constrained as accurately as possible.
-Brdar and Seifert (2018) presented the novel Monte-Carlo microphysical model, McSnow, aiming for a better representation of aggregation and riming processes of ice particles.
-When numerical weather models are used to predict microphysics information about ice hydrometeors (e.g., Predicted Particle Properties (P3), Part I, Morrison and Milbrandt, 2015), we need to investigate under which conditions each ice growth process occurs.
-To better understand these mechanisms and improve their representation in models, more precise microphysics information (e.g., size, shape and mass) through ice retrievals based on measurements, is needed.
+The ice phase is the predominant cloud phase at middle and higher latitudes (Field and Heymsfield, 2015).
+Ice clouds are known to reflect the shortwave incoming solar radiation, but they can also trap the longwave terrestrial radiation, interfering with the Earth's energy budget (Liou, 1986).
+Their influence on the radiation budget of the climate system strongly depends on their top height as well as on ice crystal habits and effective ice crystal size (Zhang et al., 2002).
+Ice growth processes such as deposition, riming, and aggregation play a leading role in the formation of precipitation and are a central topic in many ice cloud studies.
+A misrepresentation of these processes in numerical weather models can lead to high uncertainties, and therefore they need to be constrained as accurately as possible.
+Brdar and Seifert (2018) presented the novel Monte Carlo microphysical model, McSnow, aiming for a better representation of aggregation and riming processes of ice particles.
+When numerical weather models are used to predict microphysics information about ice hydrometeors (e.g., Predicted Particle Properties - P3, Morrison and Milbrandt, 2015), we need to investigate under which conditions each ice growth process occurs.
+To better understand these mechanisms and improve their representation in models, more precise microphysics information (e.g., size, shape, and mass) through ice retrievals based on measurements is needed.

 Many studies showed how millimeter-wave radar measurements can be used to retrieve ice water content (IWC) profiles in clouds (e.g., Hogan et al., 2006).
-However, stand-alone single-frequency radar measurements cannot constrain microphysical properties such as ice particle size and shape simultaneously without using empirical relations.
-Dealing with more parameters (e.g., IWC, size and shape) more measurements are needed.
-Thus, observations or simulated radar parameters are often combined with other remote sensing instruments, e.g., with lidars, to retrieve microphysics properties such as the effective radius of cloud ice particles (Cazenave et al., 2019), or with infrared radiometers (Matrosov et al., 1994) to retrieve the median diameter of the ice particles size distribution.
+However, standalone single-frequency radar measurements cannot constrain microphysical properties such as ice particle size and shape simultaneously without using empirical relations.
+To deal with more parameters (e.g., IWC, size, and shape) more measurements are needed.
+Thus, observations or simulated radar parameters are often combined with other remote sensing instruments, e.g., with lidars, to retrieve microphysics properties such as the effective radius of cloud ice particles (Cazenave et al., 2019) or with infrared radiometers (Matrosov et al., 1994) to retrieve the median diameter of the ice particle size distribution.
 Another way to gain microphysics information is to use multi-frequency radar observations (described in detail in Sect.
-1.1) as they exploit the scattering properties of ice particles in both Rayleigh and non-Rayleigh regime.
+1.1) as they exploit the scattering properties of ice particles in both the Rayleigh and non-Rayleigh regime.
 To this end, frequencies are chosen with respect to the prevalent ice particle size.
-In the case of dual-frequency techniques, one frequency is chosen to be in the Rayleigh regime (e.g., S-, C- or X-band), where particle size is much smaller than the radar wavelength, and the other is chosen to be in the Mie regime (e.g., Ka-, Ku- or W-band), where particle size is comparable or larger than the radar wavelength (e.g., Matrosov 1998, Hogan et al., 2000 and many more).
+In the case of dual-frequency techniques, one frequency is chosen to be in the Rayleigh regime (e.g., S, C, or X band), wherein particle size is much smaller than the radar wavelength, and the other is chosen to be in the Mie regime (e.g., Ka, Ku, or W band), wherein particle size is comparable or larger than the radar wavelength (e.g., Matrosov, 1998; Hogan et al., 2000, and many more).
 The scattering of radar waves is sensitive to the size and number concentration of particles.
-The radar reflectivity factor z is defined as the sixth moment of the particle size distribution N(D) and is thus designed to be proportional to the Rayleigh scattering cross section of small - size much smaller comparing to the radar wavelength - liquid spheres:
+The radar reflectivity factor z is defined as the sixth moment of the particle size distribution N(D) and is thus designed to be proportional to the Rayleigh scattering cross-section of small with a size much smaller compared to the radar wavelength - liquid spheres:

-$$z \left[\text{mm}^6 \, \text{m}^{-3} \right] = \int_0^\infty N(D) D^6 dD \tag{1a}$$ z: the radar reflectivity in linear scale,

-65 N(D): the number concentration,

-D: the geometric diameter of the particles.
+$$z \,[\mathrm{mm}^{6}\,\mathrm{m}^{-3}] = \int{0}^{\infty} N(D) D^{6} \mathrm{d}D, \tag{1a}$$ where z is the radar reflectivity in linear scale, N(D) the number concentration, and D the geometric diameter of the particles.